cheikhmc/my-chat-app/readme.md

 # My Chat App

 This project contains a chat application with a front-end built using React and a back-end built using FastAPI.
-The application is designed to provide a user-friendly chat interface where users can interact with a bot named "SizeBot."
-The back-end is optimized to handle multiple concurrent requests and includes a comprehensive test suite to ensure functionality and performance.
+The application is designed to provide a user-friendly chat interface where users can interact with a bot named "SizeBot" The back-end is optimized to handle multiple concurrent requests and includes a comprehensive test suite to ensure functionality and performance.
+The front-end leverages the `@chatscope/chat-ui-kit-react` library for a sleek and responsive UI, chosen for its popularity, ease of use, active development, and performance.
+FastAPI was selected for the back-end due to its high performance, modern features, ease of use, and strong community support.

 ## Table of Contents
 1. [Project Structure](#project-structure)